Hello and welcome to Universal Learning Centre!

 Universal Learning Centre (ULC) is based on my own personal experience and journey through childhood in Haiti.
 Growing up, from kindergarten through elementary and high school, the only educational materials I was exposed to were the few books my parents bought me for the school year.
 I was fortunate.
 Those without the financial means for books simply do not get them.
 After the school year ends, there are no opportunities to continue learning and most children spend their summers playing in the street.
 In Haiti, the only time a child's mind is engaged in a true learning environment is at school.
 Even then, the majority of teachers do not possess even the most basic educational materials to effectively teach their students.
 Forget laptops.
 Can you imagine going to school and learning without books, paper, or pencils?

 In 1988, when I was 19 years old, I was fortunate to leave my home country to pursue higher education abroad.
-I remember the first time that I stepped into a library - at college in Mexico - and being so shocked to realize that we did not even have a basic version of the same thing in Haiti.
+I remember the first time that I stepped into a library - the Brooklyn Public Library- and being so shocked to realize that we did not even have a basic version of the same thing in Haiti.
 I remember thinking that the library was such a beautiful and powerful place, an environment structured to nourish and challenge the mind.
 Right then and there, the ULC dream was formulated.
 I had never dreamt of such an inspiring place, but I made it my dream to one day build a library in my home country, so that all of the children in Haiti have a place to read and learn, rather than being isolated to the street, and all Haitians have access to educational materials to nourish and develop their minds.

 Since then, I have spoken to hundreds of students and teachers across Haiti to find out that the dream I had 23 years ago is still alive in the heart and mind of every Haitian.